telerik/winforms-docs/gridview/rows/row-behaviors.md

-The next modification we are going to introduce is to override the __OnMouseDownLeft__ method and show the context menu for the
-        __GridCheckBoxCellElement__, associated with the mouse location.
+The next modification we are going to introduce is to override the __OnMouseDownLeft__ method and show the context menu for the  __GridCheckBoxCellElement__, associated with the mouse location.
 First, it is necessary to use the grid navigator to process selection of the cell element, positioned at the mouse location.
-Afterwards, show the context menu for the specific cell:#_[C#]_
+Afterwards, show the context menu for the specific cell:

 {{source=..\SamplesCS\GridView\Rows\RowBehaviorsForm.cs region=MouseDownLeft}}
 {{source=..\SamplesVB\GridView\Rows\RowBehaviorsForm.vb region=MouseDownLeft}}